 If you want to add camera functionality to an Android app, you have three main options:

 The original Android Camera class is deprecated.
-New apps should use CameraX (recommended) or Camera2, and existing apps should migrate to take advantage of new features and avoid losing compatibility with future devices.
+New apps should use CameraX (recommended) or Camera2, and existing apps should migrate to take advantage of new features and to avoid losing compatibility with future devices.